VeriFIT/unite/README.md

-# Universal OSLC Automation Adapter
+# Universal OSLC Analysis Adapter
-author: Ondrej Vasicek, xvasic25@stud.fit.vutbr.cz TODO brief
+author: Ondrej Vasicek, xvasic25@stud.fit.vutbr.cz

+This is a development repository of the Universal OSLC Analysis Adapter which aims to provide an easy way of adding an OSLC Automation interface to as many analysis tools as possible by leveraging their command-line simmilarities.
+The adapter consists of two main components - Analysis Adapter and Compilation Adapter.
+The Compilation Adapter manages SUT resources, and the Analysis Adapter executes analysis on SUT resources using any configured analysis tool.
+The repository also includes a distibution of Jetty with an Apache Fuseki WAR for user's convenience (to make the setup process easier) which allows the adapter to be connected to a SPARQL triplestore for resource persistence and query capabilities.

 ## Directory structure
 - model - Lyo Designer modeling project used to generate base code
 - analysis - eclipse maven project, OSLC analysis adapter as a java webapp
 - compilation - eclipse maven project, OSLC compilation adapter as a java webapp
-- sparql_triplestore - jetty distribution with an Apache Jena Fuseki SPARQL server WAR
+- sparql_triplestore - [Jetty](https://www.eclipse.org/jetty/) distribution with an [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) SPARQL server WAR
 - dev_tools - scripts used during the development

 ## How To Configure